 The shock absorption in this surface is good but can also be muddy, with holes, filled with branches and other unexpected challenges.
 When the surface is constantly changing, great demands are placed on your attention, agility and reaction abilities, which are good qualities to train.

-The shock absorption is optimal when you run in sand or directly on the beach and at the same time, it gives really good training of the stability of your ankles, knees and hips.
+The shock absorption is optimal when you run in sand or directly on the beach and at the same time, it gives really good training for the stability of your ankles, knees and hips.
 The muscles in the feet are also going to work a lot.
 You should not run in the sand too often as it can cause overload injuries.
-On this type of surface, you can with benefit run in five-finger shoes.
+On this type of surface, you can benefit by running in five-finger shoes.

 Track and field

 The shock absorption is really good and the surface is even.
 The surface seems very non-slip.
 Especially with spike shoes you really experience that you can run fast and safely but also how much it means with strong ankles, feet, and leg muscles.
 In 8 years, I ran intervals on this surface with the greatest pleasure because the difference in the feeling of ‘power’ and speed is so significant compared to all other surfaces.

 The shock absorption is good and it seems like the longer the grass is the better shock absorption.
 With longer grass, you have to lift your feet higher to get forward, which gives good training of your hip abdomen and back muscles.
 Hidden holes and other irregularities become the challenge, but with good concentration, you get good running training.
 You can e.g., choose five-fingered glove shoes for this surface.